intel/webapps-wordswarm/README.md

 # INTRODUCTION
-WordSwarm is a fast-paced word game implemented with HTML5/Javascript technology.
+A scientific calculator implemented with HTML5/Javascipt technology.

 It has been tested on the following browsers/platforms:
 * Tizen/WRT